SeanJxie/CMDMystery/README.md

 # CMDMystery
-Written entirely with standard C++.
+Written entirely with standard C++ in Windows.